dahopkin/YoutubeSpotFinder/readme.md

  **Bookmarking:** You can save spots in a video you like for later.
 Hit the "Bookmark Current Time" button and enter your description (or nothing) to save the current time to a bookmark.
 Bookmarks will re-appear on the page you saved them for when you visit the page again.
 They can be edited and deleted.

- Tech Note: right now, they're saved in chrome's local extension storage, because the sync storage is only 100KB big (as opposed to local's 5MB).
+ Tech Note: right now, the bookmarks are saved in chrome's local extension storage, because the sync storage is only 100KB big (as opposed to local's 5MB).

  **Going Back/Forward:** You can click these buttons to go back/forward 15, 30, or 60 seconds in a video.